Police, protesters clash outside Barcelona-Real Madrid game - WHIZ News

 With its slogan “More than a club,” it presents itself as a Catalan institution, aligned with the region’s proud cultural traditions and language, which is spoken along with Spanish in the semi-autonomous region.

-Its rivalry with Real Madrid has a decades-old political undercurrent, with many Catalans — just like residents of other regions in Spain — seeing the capital’s team as a symbol of domineering, central power and a hallmark of Spanish unity and authority.
+Its rivalry with Real Madrid has a decades-old political undercurrent, with many Catalans seeing the capital’s team as a symbol of domineering, central power and a hallmark of Spanish unity and authority.

 Madrid supporters, in turn, see Barcelona as representing a traitorous region that wants to break up Spain.
 For many years, some Barcelona fans held up a massive banner at games that read “Catalonia is not Spain.”

-Players from both teams usually get along very well.
+Players from both teams usually get along.
 The Spanish national team that won the 2010 World Cup and two European Championships was packed with players from both sides.

 Security is always high whenever they play — just like at many soccer matches between fierce rivals — but there is no history of violence at the games.